 - 55,350 tonnes per year of manufactured graphite products, once full production is reached in the sixth year after start up; and,

-- the Project’s resources are economically viable with an estimated after tax net present value of $616 million (10% discount rate), internal rate of return of 22% and payback in the fourth year of production.
+- the Project’s resources are potentially economically viable with an estimated after tax net present value of $616 million (10% discount rate), internal rate of return of 22% and payback in the fourth year of production (see Table 1).

 The Property contains America’s largest known large flake graphite deposit.
-Resources identified to date include over 10 million tonnes of indicated resources grading 7.2 % graphitic carbon (“Cg”) and 71 million tonnes of inferred resources at 7.0% Cg identified, using a 6% Cg mining cut-off grade.
+The estimated resources identified to date are summarized in Table 2 highlighting the quantity of contained graphite.
 Work on the Property is progressing through the evaluation phase with environmental baseline sampling programs and engineering studies in progress.
 Mineral beneficiation testing; design work for the mine, infrastructure and processing plant; environmental studies; and, a resource development drilling program are expected to be undertaken in the months ahead.